asleepann/IBD-Assignment/README.md

 ## System description <a name="system-description"></a>

+We were given part of the code, so we only list here important changes we applied.

+In general, the datasets with users, watched film and their rating is provided.
+System is to learn on this data and to predict rating for other users and films.

+We also perform fine-tuning of parameters: we try different *rank* for our model to see what is the best.
+The best result is discussed at the end of the report.
 ```scala
 val ranks = Array(2, 5, 10, 20, 30, 40, 50, 60)
     var best_params = Array(10, Double.PositiveInfinity)